ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Security Considerations {#sec-considerations}

-DAP assumes an active attacker that controls the network and has the ability to statically corrupt any number of clients, aggregators, and collectors.
+DAP assumes an active attacker that controls the network and has the ability to statically corrupt any number of Clients, Aggregators, and Collectors.
 That is, the attacker can learn the secret state of any party prior to the start of its attack.
-For example, it may coerce a client into providing malicious input shares for aggregation or coerce an aggregator into diverting from the protocol specified (e.g., by divulging its input shares to the attacker).
+For example, it may coerce a Client into providing malicious input shares for aggregation or coerce an Aggregator into diverting from the protocol specified (e.g., by divulging its input shares to the attacker).

 In the presence of this adversary, DAP aims to achieve the privacy and